Skip to content

 • No upfront fees

-• Verifiable track record
+• Verifiable track record with names, clients, and outcomes

-• Clear, fair contracts
+• Clear, fair contracts you’re given time to review

 • Transparent about their services and process

-• Professional references you can verify
+• Professional references you can contact independently

 What should I do if an agency asks for money upfront?